 During the first year of work, the student should select courses that provide an introduction to the major areas of the discipline.
-During Spring Quarter of the first year, students must take their first-year examination. †During the one-hour oral examination, the student is questioned by three faculty members on work undertaken in specific graduate courses.
-Students who fail this examination may request to retake it once before October 15.
+During Spring Quarter of the first year, students, except those admitted with a master's degree, must take an oral M.A. examination.
+During the one-hour examination, the student is questioned by three faculty members, two of whom are regular faculty in the department, chosen by the student, on work undertaken in specific graduate courses.

 By July 1 of the summer following the first year of graduate study, students should present as a qualifying paper an example of their course work.
 Although ordinarily not meant to represent an original contribution to scholarship, it should demonstrate the candidate's ability to grasp complex subject matter with sufficient competence to organize materials and to present arguments in a clear and concise manner commensurate with scholarly standards.
-The paper is submitted to the department director, who passes it on for approval by the student's faculty adviser and a second reader appointed by the director.
-If the readers find the paper insufficient, the student will be given one chance to rework the paper, which must then be submitted by October 15.
+The paper is submitted to the department chair, who passes it on for approval by the student's faculty adviser and a second reader appointed by the chair in consultation with the Director of Graduate Studies.

 Students who enter the program with a master's degree from another institution must submit, in lieu of a qualifying paper, a master's thesis or a major research paper as evidence of ability to pursue advanced scholarly work.

-Before the end of the autumn quarter of the second year (but only if the qualifying paper has been accepted, and the first-year examination has been completed successfully), the student takes a one-hour oral qualifying exam with two faculty members from German Studies appointed by the director.
+At the end of the sixth quarter of study (and only if the qualifying paper has been accepted), the student takes a one-hour oral qualifying exam with two faculty members from German Studies, the student's chosen adviser, and another faculty member appointed by the chair.
 The purpose of this examination is to demonstrate a broad familiarity with the literature of the major periods, movements, and some major figures.
-This examination is based on selections from a reading list provided by the department to the student after admission into the program.
-Only after completion of the qualifying procedure, which includes both the qualifying paper and the qualifying examination, does the department approve the student's admission to candidacy.
-A student who fails the qualifying examination may retake it once by March 1.
-Failing the qualifying examination a second time will lead to termination from the program.
+Only after completion of the qualifying procedure will the department approve the student's admission to candidacy.
+A student who fails the qualifying examination may retake it once at the beginning of the seventh quarter.

-After passing the qualifying exam, the student should promptly consult with appropriate faculty members in order to develop a dissertation topic.
+After passing the qualifying exam, the student should consult with appropriate faculty members in order to develop a dissertation topic.
 It is important to consider scholarly significance, access to resources, and feasibility of completion within a reasonable period.
-The student then prepares a preliminary statement describing the topic (no more than five pages), which is circulated to prospective committee members for discussion at a meeting normally held during the spring of the second year.
+The student then prepares a preliminary statement describing the topic (no more than five pages), which is circulated to prospective committee members for discussion at a meeting normally held during the eighth quarter.
 The purpose of this meeting is to provide the student with feedback and guidance in the preparation of the formal prospectus.

-The University Oral examination in the Department of German Studies involves a presentation of a dissertation prospectus.
+The University oral examination in the Department of German Studies is based on the dissertation prospectus.
 The prospectus, normally 25 pages plus bibliography, elaborates on the topic, the proposed argument, and the organization of the dissertation.
-It must be distributed to the committee members and the outside chair at least two weeks before the formal University Oral examination.
-Students should plan this examination for the autumn or winter quarter of the third year.
+It must be distributed to the committee members and the outside chair at least two weeks before the formal University oral examination.
+Students should plan this examination for the end of the third year or the end of the subsequent summer.
 The examination lasts approximately two hours, permitting each of the four examiners a 25-minute question period and reserving an optional ten minutes for questions from the chair of the examination.
-Should a student fail the University Oral exam, they will be allowed an opportunity to retake the exam.
-A second fail of the University Oral exam will result in dismissal from the Ph.D. program.

 The department expects candidates to demonstrate research skills appropriate to their special areas of study.
 The requirement can be fulfilled in the capacity of either a University Fellow or a Research Assistant.

 Graduate students are also advised to start developing skills in the teaching of literature by participating in the teaching of undergraduate literature courses.
-Students may enroll in independent studies with faculty members to gain experience as apprentices in undergraduate literature teaching.
+Students can earn up to 3 units of graduate credit for practice teaching in literature.

 GERMAN STUDIES AND A MINOR FIELD